top of page

 A momentarily silence seemed awkward.
 I asked him and immediately regretted: ‘do you know what patience means?’
 He looked back at me, this time more intently, and with a straight face, in a low sombre voice that I thought resonated, he said, dhairya–the Hindi word for patience.
 And left.
 ‘Know your own happiness.
 You want nothing but patience—or give it a more fascinating name, call it hope,” Jane Austin wrote in Sense and Sensibility.
 Patiently hopeful.

 He has an attitude that was palpating and seemed eager for things to happen, life to change, hope, aspiration, ambition.
 I was intrigued enough to meet him again, a few days later, at a different café in Khan Market.
-His story was revealed to me in a few meetings, a story of resilience tempered with patience.
+His story was revealed to me in a couple of short meetings, a story of resilience tempered with patience.

 Sanjay, 25 years of age, spent a good part of his life in an urban slum not far from Khan Market—perhaps the poshest locality in Delhi—patronised by Delhi’s burgeoning glitterati to hangout.
 It was not easy to grow on a lonely island of poverty surrounded by the sea of affluence.
 He saw kids his age spent on a meal more than he makes in a month toiling six days a week, working late into the unearthly hours.